top of page

 LAND & PEOPLE

-We make organic compost from the raw manure that our resident herd provides, mixed with debris from the land and coastal amendments.
-The end result is a nutrient-rich and slow release bio-fertilizer, produced by the earthworms, millipedes, and microorganisms that digest these materials.
-We use our compost to grow fruit, herbs, and vegetables and donate the rest to local environmental groups and local food sovereignty programs including Concerned Citizens for Clean Air and the Tribal farm at The Confederated Tribes of Siletz.
+We make mineral-rich compost from the raw manure that our resident herd provides, mixed with organic matter and coastal amendments.
+The end result is a nutrient-rich, slow release, bio-fertilizer produced by the earthworms, millipedes, other invertebrates, and microorganisms that digest these materials.
+We use some of our compost and liquid plant fertilizers to grow organic fruit and vegetables, and donate the rest to local ecological restoration groups such as Concerned Citizens for Clean Air or to support local food security and Indigenous food sovereignty.

-“I am delighted to support Wild Peace Sanctuary in caring for their equines as they support
+“I am very happy to support Wild Peace Sanctuary with the work they are doing as they are helping

-land and people to heal, as well as their essential work in raising awareness around
+animals, land and people to heal, and are doing essential work in raising awareness

-the very serious animal welfare and ecological issues that surrounds
+around the very serious animal welfare and ecological issues surrounding

-the removal of wild horses and burros in North America."
+the mistreatment of wild horses and burros in North America."

 Louise Duffy / Plymouth, UK